-Fabric in the form of old curtains or blankets are more effective and can be draped over the coop, providing much-needed insulation while keeping the coop suitably ventilated.
+Fabric in the form of old curtains or blankets and tarps are more effective and can be draped over the coop, providing much-needed insulation while keeping the coop ventilated.

-Made of wood shavings, they also absorb moisture, so stop the humidity in the coop from getting too high.
+Made of wood shavings, they also absorb moisture, stopping the coop’s humidity from getting too high.

 Give your chickens a healthy and comfortable environment with our USA grown, 100% Aspen shaving nest liners.
 Give yourself a break with easy coop cleanup.

 A howling gale blowing through the coop will interfere with your chickens’ natural insulation – their feathers.

 Fluffing up the feathers creates a pocket of warm air between the feathers and the skin.
 A stiff breeze can easily disrupt this, leaving your chickens shivering.

 So, to keep your chickens warm in winter without electricity, block off any gaps in your coop using plywood or sealant, depending on their size.

 Remember that your chicken enclosure needs some ventilation to prevent it from becoming damp and unhygienic.
 You can install a vent near the top of the coop to get the airflow without the draft.